 By Yogi Baba Prem Yogacharya, Veda Visharada

-Within some Siddha traditions, a Yogi is one that knows the 9 chakras, the goal, and the ethers along with a few other qualities.
-Of course, knowing the 9 chakras is not merely a simplistic understanding of their locations, but rather having merged with and having developed a complete understanding of the purpose, form and function of the chakra.
-Within the Yoga Bhayasa of Yogin, there are also four classifications of yogi’s, as in practitioners of yoga:
+Within some Siddha traditions, a Yogi is one that knows the nine chakras, the goal of incarnation, knowledge of the ethers along with a few other qualities.
+Of course, knowing the nine chakras is not simplistically knowing their locations; rather it is having merged with and completely understanding the form and function of the chakra as well as a mastery of qualities they govern in the astral or subtle body (lingam).
+It is much later that the modern application of the term Yogi is likely rooted.
+Within the Yoga Bhasyasa of Yogin four classifications of yogi’s, as in practitioners of yoga appear:

-2. Madhubhumika.
+2. Madhubhumika (a consciousness at the honey level).
 One who has reached the honey level (madhu) of consciousness on earth (bhumi).

-3. Prajnajyoti.
+3. Prajnajyoti ( light of wisdom).
 One who has reached the light (Jyoti) of wisdom (prajna), sometimes viewed as enlightenment.

-Within the renunciation traditions of some swami orders, Yogi is often used for the entry levels of those following a path to Sannyasin.
-Some renuciates begin with the title ‘yogi’, as this is commonly used in some south Indian Shaivite traditions.
+Within renunciation traditions, Yogi is often used with the entry levels of those following a path to Sannyasin.
+Some renunciate traditions begin with the title ‘yogi,' as this is commonly used in some south Indian Shaivite traditions.
 It may also appear at various levels within some Vedantic traditions, as well.

-The term Yogini is an even more complex term, as this term is associated with the Divine mother and female saints.
-It would be correct to use the term ‘Yogini’ to describe an incarnation of the sacred feminine form, as well.
-Grammatically, Yogini is the feminine form of the noun Yogi.
-Making it correct to use Yogi in reference to males, and Yogini in reference to females.
+The term Yogini is an even more complex term, as this term is associated with the Divine Mother and female saints.
 The term can also refer to groupings of forms of Durga, an important Goddess.
-Yogini also has important meanings within the various tantric traditions; most importantly, is that the term Yogini is strongly associated with Shaktism and worship of the Goddess and feminine expression and relationship with Divinity, especially forms of Durga and Kali.
+Yogini also has important meanings within the various tantric traditions.
+Most importantly, is that the term Yogini is strongly associated with Shaktism and worship of the Goddess and feminine expression and relationship with Divinity.

 There are numerous additional titles from within the Hindu tradition associated with Yogi and Yoga; these include Yoga-raj or king/lord of yoga.
 This is often an honorific title given to yoga masters.
-There is Yoga-yukta which is a term for a practitioner that has brought their senses and mind under control.
+There is Yoga-ykuta which is a term for a practitioner that has brought their senses and mind under control.
 Yoga-vid is a knower of yoga.
-There is also Yogacharya which is commonly viewed as a teacher of yoga, but this should not be construed as just a mundane teacher, as the term yogacharya is often incorrectly used to refer to someone that has focused primarily on asana; rather a true yogacharya would be an expert in all 8 limbs of yoga, having experienced the higher levels of consciousness to some degree at a minimum.
-Within some traditions, yogacharya is commonly used as preceptor.
-Additionally, some systems define three different types of yogacharya:
+There is also Yogacharya which is commonly viewed as a teacher of yoga.
+One should note that Yogacharya should not be understood as a simplistic completion of a training program.
+It marks considerable depth and realization as to the application and realization of yoga in its truer application.
+This term also is commonly used as a preceptor.
+Some traditions define three types of yogacharya: